Become an Otter Spotter

 We engage people in supporting waterways in their own communities.

-Otters for Waters is a nationwide conservation initiative, aiming to protect and support waterways across the country, with river otters as charismatic ambassadors.
+Otters for Waters is a national conservation initiative, protecting and supporting waterways across the country, with river otters as charismatic ambassadors.
 Building on more than decade of community science, research, education, and advocacy, we are expanding our Otter Spotter program, which mobilizes people to document otter sightings, enabling them to take an active role in local conservation efforts.

 We envision a national web of connected projects using our collective data and the appeal of river otters as ambassadors for healthy waterways.
 River otters are indicators of waterway health and symbols of the success humans can achieve in restoring ecosystems for all species, including ourselves.

 The initiative’s expansion is rooted in collaboration.
-Partnering with local organizations, Otters for Waters provides training, technical support, and tools to empower partners in their conservation goals.
+Otters for Waters provides training, technical support, and tools to empower partners in their conservation goals.
 Partners provide the on-the-ground knowledge of the needs of local waterways.

 MEET OUR PARTNERS!